weaties/blog/letters-to-mom/2024-07-01-mon-wedding-bells.md

 ![IMG_0291](../attachments/IMG_0291.png)

-Katarina's mom Sabine getting ready for the breaking of the dishes.
-Which is a tradition in germany that is meant to scare away the poltergeists (I think I remembe)
+Katarina's mom, Sabine, is getting ready for the breaking of the dishes.
+Which is a tradition in Germany that is meant to scare away the poltergeists (I think I remembered that right)

 ![IMG_0354](../attachments/IMG_0354.png)

+Onya and Katarina provided the music (Onya is Katarina and Alex's sister)

 ![IMG_0373](../attachments/IMG_0373.png)

+Greta marching in with her mom.

 ![IMG_0384](../attachments/IMG_0384.png)

+The ceremony.
+All of the groomsmen had fake beards for part of it.

 ![IMG_0449](../attachments/IMG_0449.png)

+Another German tradition that I was introduced to was that the bride and groom saw a log to show their dedication to working through the challenges of being married.

 ![IMG_0548](../attachments/IMG_0548.png)

+Katarina and Sabine helping with Brunch at Bob and Gingers house